12 Hidden iPhone Features You Never Knew About

 Your phone can be used for much more than just making calls and sending texts.
 Learn about these hidden iPhone features to utilize your phone better and maybe impress your friends with all the new technology hacks you’ve acquired.
 Also, here are some cell phone accessories you’ll use every day.

 It’s always a pain when someone emails you a document that you have to sign.
 You end up printing it out, signing it, and then scanning it back to yourself.
 Your iPhone has a hidden feature that will keep you from hitting the print button.
 Download the PDF attached to your email, click the pen icon in the top right corner, and sign away.
 Once you’re finished, click Done in the top left corner, and your phone will give you the option to reply to the email with the signed attachment or to create a new email.
+You can also share signed documents between your Apple devices if you learn how to use AirDrop—it can really come in handy in a pinch.

 Get flash notifications